The Human-First Engineering Framework

 Behaviours

 • Use AI to explore alternatives, not to decide for you.
+Ask it for options and trade-offs, then make the call yourself.

 Why this matters